FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/release-notes/2-restrictions.md

 * Workaround:
-  For all browser versions suppported: Please use the default options of your browser to reload the page.
+  For all browser versions supported: Please use the default options of your browser to reload the page.

-### Filtering more than one element in Kibana using Firefox
+### Filtering More Than One Element in Kibana Using Firefox

 Errors occur due to this known issue in Kibana 7.3.0 [Kibana Issue 41567](https://github.com/elastic/kibana/issues/41567)